-3.3 Installing Hot-Swappable Optional NVMe Drives
+Installing Optional NVMe Drives

-The SC946S storage chassis supports the option for six 2.5" hot-swappable NVMe drives in tool less hard drive carriers, which are mounted in a fixed NVMe drive cage.
+The SSG-6049P-E1CR60H/L/L+ supports the option for six 2.5" hot-swappable NVMe drives in tool less hard drive carriers, which are mounted in a fixed NVMe drive cage.
 The NVMe drive cage must be installed prior to removing the drives.
 Once installed, the drive cage permits the NVMe drives and their carriers to be removed without powering down the system.